-The Great Barbet “Psilopogon virens” is an Asian barbet, a group of near passerine birds with a worldwide tropical distribution.
+The Great Barbet, “Psilopogon virens” is an Asian barbet, a group of near passerine birds with a worldwide tropical distribution.
 The bird gets their name from the bristles which fringe their heavy bills.
 This is the largest barbet at 31–33 cm in length and a weight of 192–295 g.
 It is a plump bird, with a short neck, large head, and short tail.
 The adult has a blue head, large yellow bill, brown back and breast, green-streaked yellow belly, and red vent.

 The rest of the plumage is green.
 Both sexes and immature birds are similar.
-The great Barbet is a resident breeder in the lower-to-middle altitudes of the Himalayas, ranging across eastern Pakistan northern India, Nepal and Bhutan, Bangladesh, and some parts of Southeast Asia, as far away as Laos.
+The great Barbet is a resident breeder in the lower-to-middle altitudes of the Himalayas, ranging across eastern Pakistan northern India, Nepal Bhutan, Bangladesh, and some parts of Southeast Asia, as far away as Laos.

 The Great Barbets mostly feed on fruits, flowers, buds, and seeds, but will also eat a wide range of insects, including moths, mantis, ants, cicadas, dragonflies, crickets, locusts, and beetles.
 They usually forage in the higher branches of tall trees.